ennovum/immutably/README.md

 ### `set`

-Immutably sets the given value to the respective part of the input data structure.
+Sets the given value to the respective part of the input data structure.

 ```
 output = immutably.set(input, path, value);